 The language of the Euros – football clichés in all their glory

-International football tournaments are always exciting prospects for sports fans.
+International football tournaments are always exciting prospects for sports fans and spawn a raft of football phrases.
 Euro 2020 is no exception, especially as it is being played a year late due to Covid-19.
 Everyone will relish seeing great goals, a few surprising results and a little controversy.

 England fans will have been eagerly awaiting the start of the tournament as their team has been showing signs of improvement.
 They will not be feeling so enthusiastic about the overload of clichéd comments that they will inevitably be hearing.
 Footballs’ leading lights aren’t notable for their linguistic originality!

 English football players, coaches, and commentators are prone to using certain phrases that may have once seemed creative but have now largely outstayed their welcome!
 Here are the most overused expressions in football, together with explanations of their origins: